Einstein was Right All Along

 The final chapters show how Unity’s colliders and raycasting can be used to implement both collision avoidance and vision/detection systems.
 These are two very similar problems involving reacting to other objects in the environment that, themselves, can move around.
 As I said earlier, there are some useful concepts here, particularly in emphasizing a “keep it simple” design philosophy.
 If you can use configurable attributes on your development tool’s existing physics system to do something, that’s much preferable to generating your own code base.
 That goes double if the perception for the end user is indistinguishable, one method from the other.
 However, I also get the feeling that I’m just being shown some pictures of simple Unity capabilities, rather than “unleashing the power of AI” in any meaningful sense.

-A few year’s back, I was trying to solve a similar problem, but trying to be predictive about the intent of the other object.
+A few years back, I was trying to solve a similar problem, but trying to be predictive about the intent of the other object.
 For example, if I want to plot an intercept vector to a moving target but that target is not, itself, moving at a constant rate or direction, I need a good bit more math than the raycasting and colliders provide out of the box.
 Given the promise of this book’s subject matter, that might be a problem I’d expect to find, perhaps in the next chapter.

 Alas, after discussing the problem of visual detection involving both direction and obstacles, the book calls an end to its journey.
 With the exception of the A* algorithm, the AI solutions consist almost entirely of Unity 3D geometry calls.

 Although the book claims to be written in a way such that each chapter can be applied to a wide range of games, I feel like it narrows its focus as it progresses.
 The targeted game is, and I struggle with how to describe it so I’ll just pick an example, the heirs to the DOOM legacy.
 By this, I mean games where the player progresses through a series of “levels” in order to complete the game.
 What the player encounters through those levels is imagined and created by the designer so as to construct the story of the game.
 The term AI, then, distinguishes between different kinds of encounters, at least as far as the player perceives them.
 For example, the player might find herself rushing across a bridge, which starts to collapse when they reach the middle.
 This requires no “AI.”
-There is simple programmed in that, when the player reaches a certain point on the bridge, call the “collapseBridge” routine.
+It is simply programmed in that, when the player reaches a certain point on the bridge, call the “collapseBridge” routine.
 If she makes it past the bridge and into the next chamber, where there are a bunch of gremlins that want to do her in, the player starts considering the “AI” of those gremlins.
 Do they react to what the player does, adopting different tactics depending on her tactics?
 If so, she might praise the “AI.”
-By the books end, the focus is entirely on awareness of and reaction between mobile elements of a game which, by defining the problem as such, is the subset of games in this category.
+By the book’s end, the focus is entirely on awareness of and reaction between mobile elements of a game which, by defining the problem as such, is the subset of games in this category.

 My harping on the narrow focus of this book goes to the determination of its value.
 If this book were free or very low cost, you would have to decide whether the poor use of English and the style detract from whatever useful information is presented.
 The problem with that is the price this book asks.
 The hardcopy (paperback) of the book is $50.00.
 The ebook is $31.19 on Amazon, discounted to $28 if you buy directly from the publisher’s site.
 All of those seem like a lot of money, per my budget.
 Now, my own price I figure to have been $7.
 I bought the $8 bundle package over the $1 package purely based on interest in this title.
 This is the first book in that set I’ve read, so if some of the others are good, I might consider the cost to be even lower.
 Still, even at $5, I feel like I’ve been cheated a bit by the content of this book.